ElektraInitiative/libelektra/src/plugins/fcrypt/README.md

 ## Examples

-You can mount the plugin like this:
+You can mount the plugin with encryption enabled like this:

+	kdb mount test.ecf /t fcrypt encrypt/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D

+If you only want to sign the configuration file, you can mount the plugin like this:

+	kdb mount test.ecf /t fcrypt sign/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D

+Both options `encrypt/key` and `sign/key` can be combined:

-	kdb mount test.ecf /t fcrypt /gpg/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D
+	kdb mount test.ecf /t fcrypt encrypt/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D sign/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D

 If you create a key under `/t`